 managers use professional BIM and clash detection services.
 Let’s understand what exactly clash detection in BIM means and how AEC industries make the most of it.

-Table of Contents
+Table of Contents:

-Embracing BIM will help empower construction, architecture and engineering firms to be future-ready.
+Embracing BIM in the construction industry will help empower construction, architecture, and engineering firms to be future-ready.

 A big part of this will be BIM clash detection.

 A clash occurs when components of a built asset are not coordinated spatially.
-The BIM process makes these clashes easier to spot during the design stage.
+The BIM technology for construction makes these clashes easier to spot during the design stage.

 There are different types of clashes in BIM.
 Let’s take a look at them.

 A hard clash refers to two components or objects crossing or being in the same place on the model.

 Soft clashes can cause issues for safety and maintenance, such as a short-circuit hazard from having a plumbing line too close to a live wire.

 A workflow clash (also called a 4D clash) mainly involves scheduling conflicts, such as equipment delivery clashes and timeline clashes.
-Workflow clashes decrease efficiency and cause process freezes.

 Documenting standard procedures in a BIM execution plan (BEP)